Marketing the Rainbow

 In 2006 the company returned to its (gay) roots in the US with a new spot - called Living Room - including another gay pair, this time with a child.
 Following a rainbow of families, the black and Asian male couple is joined by their Golden Retriever and daughter, snuggled in domestic bliss.
 An ending voiceover asks: "Why shouldn't sofas come in flavors, just like families?"
 Ikea spokeswoman Mona Liss said: "Home is the most important place in the world, it's the place where we grow our families, however we define family.
 That includes the people you choose to live with, and the friends and pets you choose to bring in."

-The campaign for Ikea, which now has 42 stores in America., was created by advertising agency Deutsch (who also created the 1994 spot).
-The commercial aired on national cable networks.
+The campaign for IKEA, which by then had 42 stores in the US, was created by advertising agency Deutsch (who also created the 1994 spot).
+It aired on national cable networks.
 However, no ads appeared in gay media - a place the company has never advertised in.
 On the one end this seems at odd with their all-embracing policy, on the other hand it underlines their perception of “all flavors”, and they do not see the need to marginalize or segment their advertising.

 It was easier to portray a same-sex couple the second time around, 12 years later.
 "I would say the first time there was more discussion about 'Is it over the top, Is it accurate?' " said Kathy Delaney, chief creative officer of Deutsch.
 This time there was "not even a debate" to include the male couple again.
 "It was sort of a no-brainer, gays are part of the world we live in."
 She adds that when casting the men, "we went with the people we felt were right," and that their mixed races was incidental.

-During Christmas 2011, IKEA ran their first ever Portuguese commercial featuring a gay couple.
+During Christmas 2011, IKEA ran their first ever Portuguese commercial featuring a gay couple: "A Festa" (the feast).
 The spot shows a married gay couple cooking with their parents.
 The two men explain to the viewers that neither parent thought that his companion would be perfect for their child.
 One of the two guys says, “My mother would have preferred that I had been married to a doctor.”
 Then everyone gathers to eat Christmas dinner as one big happy family.

 Other family scenes are shown in an Italian commercial, "Basta Poco Per Cambiare" (it takes little to change) where a few different family situations are show, including two boys who join their beds together, which indicates their decision to "change".